Level 3 Landscape/Horticulture Supervisor Apprenticeship

 The duration of the apprenticeship is based on a skills analysis and the development opportunities within the business.

-Individual employers will set their own selection criteria.
+Individual employers will set their own selection criteria, when they interview all candidates to be employed.

 Employers pay for apprenticeship training, where fees are applicable.
 We will discuss this with your employer when we complete a set-up with them.